 4. Penn State University

 Penn State University offers a BS in Health Policy & Administration (HPA) program that is recognized to be among Pennsylvania’s best healthcare administration programs.
-Classes for this bachelor’s in healthcare administration include health care and medical needs, financial decisions in health care organizations, population health & health care, involutory microeconomic analysis and policy, and strategic planning and marketing for health services, plus a health care field experience, to name a few.

-Penn State University is recognized to be a public ivy school.
+Penn State University is recognized to be a public Ivy school.
 Penn State began as a high school for farmers in the mid-1850s.
 In addition, PSU is a four-designation school, one of only a few in the nation, and has a student enrollment across campuses and online of nearly 90,000.

 What We Like: Penn State University holds an annual danceathon which is recognized to be the largest of any school in the country.